benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/quickStart.md

     // Alerting & Notification Email Specific Parameter to identify where the email should be send to!
     .emailTo(String)

+    // Alerting & Notification Ntfy address to publish the Notification to .ntfyAddress(String)

+    // Alerting & Notification Ntfy topic to publish the Notification to .ntfyTopic(String)

     // Alerting & Notification Specific Parameter setting custom data for Alerts .alertExtras(Object)